pfrazee/vitra/README.md

 Vitra databases use [verifiable logs](https://transparency.dev/verifiable-data-structures) to record all transactions in a publicly-auditable structure.
 A contract written in Javascript then enforces the schemas and business logic of the database.
 By replaying the logs, users can audit the execution of the database and ensure that each participant is playing by the rules.
 Vitra also responds to every transaction with an inclusion proof, giving end-users an efficient solution to proving their data in the database.

-Vitra's goal is to enable multiple orgs to share ownership and operation of a database.
-A federated network could use Vitra to share user registries, data schemas, or data indexes.
-Vitra ensures that each org follows the contract of the database, enabling resource limits, multi-party votes, ownership policies, and more.

 When is this useful?

 - Public/community services that need to publish very sensitive data, like user encryption-keys or software packages.
 Vitra gives clear external auditability of every change that occurs, much like Certificate Transparency does for PKI.